kapobajza/mop-boilerplates/README.md

 This can be handy in case you need to use it outside of components, like in `redux` actions for example.

-**But it is not recommended to use it this way, because it can cause unexpected behavior.**
+**Note: it is not recommended to use it this way, because it can cause unexpected behavior.**